Skip to main content

 Queue configuration

-With the global configuration is turned on each queue must be configured to opt in to quota preemption.
+With the global configuration turned on, each queue must be configured to opt in to quota preemption.
 A queue can opt in by setting the quota.preemption.delay property on the queue.

 queues: